spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 For more details on the MIRI MRS extracted data see :ref:`MIRI-MRS-1D-residual-fringe`.

 For time series observations (TSO) with spectra extracted from multiple integrations, the output is a ``TSOMultiSpecModel``.
-The spectral tables for this model contain the same columns as the ``MultiSpecModel``, but each row in the table contains the full spectrum for a single integration.
-The spectral columns are 2D: each row is a 1D vector containing all data points for the spectrum.
-In addition, the spectral tables for this model have extra 1D columns to contain the metadata for the spectrum in each row.
+The spectral tables for this model have the same columns as the ``MultiSpecModel``, but each row in the table contains the full spectrum for a single integration.
+The spectral columns are 2D: each row is a 1D vector containing all data points for the spectrum in that integration.
+The spectral tables for this model have extra 1D columns to contain the metadata for the spectrum in each row.
-These metadata fields include the segment number, integration number, and various time tags as follows:
+These metadata fields include the segment number, integration number, and various time tags, as follows:
 SEGMENT, INT_NUM, START_TIME_MJD, MID_TIME_MJD, END_TIME_MJD, START_TDB, MID_TDB, and END_TDB.